100 Notable alumni of

 -

-Dmytro Volodymyrovych Tabachnyk is a Ukrainian and Russian politician who served as the minister of education and science of Ukraine from 2010 to 2014.
+Dmytro Volodymyrovych Tabachnyk is a Russian and former Ukrainian politician who served as the minister of education and science of Ukraine from 2010 to 2014.
 Tabachnyk is among former Ukrainian officials who have had their assets frozen by EU and is wanted in Ukraine for embezzlement and abuse of office.
 As a fugitive, he was believed to be in Israel and Crimea.

 -